GobiasSomeCoffeeCo/forge/README.md

 # Forge - TCP Tunneling Tool

 Forge is a TCP tunneling tool written in Rust that allows you to create tunnels between hosts with a TLS-encrypted command channel for secure tunnel management.
-The actual tunnel traffic is transported over direct (unsecured) TCP connections.
+The actual tunnel traffic is transported over direct TCP connections.

 **Note:** This is an actively developed project.
 The current implementation includes detailed debug messages which, while verbose, are intentionally left in place to assist with development and troubleshooting during this phase.